PluieElectrique/ena/README.md

 ### Post/media processing

 * All HTML is serialized as fragments according to the [HTML spec](https://html.spec.whatwg.org/multipage/parsing.html#serialising-html-fragments).
 This leads to more escapes (e.g. Ena produces `&gt;&gt;12345` whereas Asagi produces `>>12345`)
-* A fixed set of HTML character references are replaced in usernames and titles (Asagi also replaces all numeric character references of the form `&#\d+;`)
+* A fixed set of HTML character references are replaced in usernames and titles (In addition to the references Ena replaces, Asagi also replaces all numeric character references of the form `&#\d+;`)
 * Unknown HTML tags may have their attributes reordered
-* Posts are trimmed of trailing whitespace (may cause blankposts to become empty, non-NULL strings).
-Asagi trims whitespace from the start and end of each line
+* Posts are trimmed of trailing whitespace (Asagi trims whitespace from the start and end of each line).
+This may cause blankposts to become empty, non-NULL strings
-* Setting the group (`webserverGroup`) of downloaded media is currently not supported
+* Setting the group file permission (`webserverGroup`) of downloaded media is currently not supported
 * Media are only downloaded the first time they or the post they are in is seen.
 This means that if a thread is inserted and its media are queued to download, but the program crashes, on restart those media that didn't download will **never** be downloaded.

 ### Database